zammad/zammad-admin-documentation/channels/form.rst

    The second code block is the actual code required for your form to run.

-   The first line containing ``id="zammad-feedback-form"`` highly depends on above selected settings.
+   The first line containing ``id="zammad-feedback-form"`` highly depends on the settings selected above.
 This part belongs into the place you actually want the form or form button to appear.

    The rest can either be placed at the same level or somewhere else on the